flightaware/tohil/Doc/tutorial/tohil_tclobjs.rst

-*t.set()* tries to covert whatever Python object is passed to it and store it in the tclobj as a Tcl object, while *t.reset()* resets the tclobj object to have an empty Tcl object.
+*t.set()* tries to covert whatever Python object is passed to it and store it in the tclobj as a Tcl object, while *t.reset()* resets the tclobj object to contain an empty Tcl object.

 ###############
 incr()